 Following methods of Hill et al. (2002) and Anderson and Pariela (2005) questionnaires, FGD and physical observations were used to identify the management methods.
-In addition, following Kivai (2010) procedure, questionnaires were administered targeting key informants especially farmers who experienced the problem and were actively involved in farm supervision.
+In addition, following Kivai (2010) procedure, questionnaires were administered targeting key informants

 3.4.
 Method of Data Analysis